browserengineering/book/book/animations.md

  For example, pressing the down key or the down-arrow in a scrollbar causes a pleasant animated scroll, rather than the immediate scroll our browser current implements.
-Or on mobile, a touch interaction often causes a "fling" scroll according to a physics-based model of scrol momentum with friction.
+Or on mobile, a touch interaction often causes a "fling" scroll according to a physics-based model of scroll momentum with friction.
 Implement the [`scroll-behavior`][scroll-behavior] CSS property on the `<body>` element, and use it to cause animated scroll in `handle_down`, by delegating scroll to a main thread animation.[^main-thread-scroll] You'll need to implement a new `ScrollAnimation` class and some logic in `run_animation_frame`.
-Scrolling in the [transform transition](examples/example13-transform-transition.html) example should now be smoooth, as that example uses `scroll-behavior`.
+Scrolling in the [transform transition](examples/example13-transform-transition.html) example should now be smooth, as that example uses `scroll-behavior`.

 [scroll-behavior]: https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior
 [^main-thread-scroll]: This will lose threaded scrolling.
 If you've implemented